Sunday, November 24, 2024

 -----------

-I worked closely with "Mr. Max", writing humor, creating instructional vignettes, and illustrations.
-Some of the humor created for it was shared in an earlier blog post, so I'll just post one piece, a straight illustration that accompanies an interview with recording artist, Roseanne Cash.
+After chatting with Harry on the phone, reading the manuscript, I started by writing ideas and humor, after concepts were approved, then vignettes and illustrations.
+Some of the cartoons were was shared in an earlier blog post, so I'll post two pieces, (including a "straight" illustration that accompanies an interview with recording artist, Roseanne Cash.)

-The book has received some impressive early reviews:
+The book has received some positive early reviews for Harry's book:

 "Harry Max clearly lays out the steps that anyone can use to be more productive and effective.
 It's required reading for anyone wanting to be a better business leader."